 Business cases justify marketing expenses by proving that the company will see some positive returns.
 Compiling impressive benefits, backed up with indisputable marketing statistics, will show that upping your budget is the right thing to do.

 So, how do you write a business case that’s sure to persuade your higher-ups to part with their cash?
 Well, don’t fret.
 We’ve got you covered.
 Below, we’ve put together a plain-English template that you can edit to suit your needs.
+But first, let's talk about how to pitch your business case in a persuasive way.

-Here’s your marketing budget template
+How to pitch your marketing budget

 The latest statistics don’t lie - investing in marketing creates business opportunities.
 Levelling up the marketing budget opens doors to more leads, quality content that’s published regularly, and a crowd of new website visitors.